 They know that September 11th happened.

-The Democrats are trying to portray events as though 9-11 never happened, and Bush is just an evil guy and has lied about getting us into a war.
+The Democrats are trying to portray events as though 9-11 never happened and Bush is just an evil guy and has lied about getting us into a war.

 There was no reason to go to war.

-There's no reason to have a war, and there's no reason to get mad at people, and no reason to wiretap and say none of this is necessary.
+And there's no reason to get mad at people and no reason to wiretap and say, none of this is necessary.

-I I want to appeal to the uh Republican.
+I want to appeal to the Republicans.

-I know we have some influence here, I don't know how much, but I want to appeal to the uh demo the Republicans on the Senate Judiciary Committee.
+I don't know how much, but I want to appeal to the Republicans on the Senate Judiciary Committee.

 Disappointing me.